-As a startup, one of the biggest things you’ll be thinking about during your business venture is, ‘How am I going to raise capital?’
+As an Australian startup, one of the biggest things you’ll be thinking about during your business venture is, ‘How am I going to raise capital?’

 A lot of concepts come into play here, but the main one is getting funding from investors.
 If you want to finance your startup venture, you can offer future shares to investors.
 In other words, the investment will convert into equity in the future.
 This is what is known as a SAFE Note, which stands for a Simple Agreement for Future Equity.